The Asteroid Mining Corporation

 Where are we mining?

 These are asteroids that are in an orbit that is similar to that of the Earth between the orbits of Venus and Mars.
-There are said to be many thousands of such objects and some are easier to go to, from an energy point of view than the Moon.
+There are at least 18000 known NEA's and many are easier to get to, from an energetic perspective than the Moon.
+Some NEAs are known to contain concentrations of PGM's that are orders of magnitude higher than any Earth mine.
+And thanks to the microgravity environment and the monolithic globular properties of metallic asteroids the hardest part of extracting the material is finding it.

 How are we mining?